aiven/devportal/docs/products/kafka/concepts/schema-registry-authorization.rst

 ..
 Warning::
-  Currently there's no `Aiven Console <https://console.aiven.io/>`_ support for Karapace schema registry authentication management.
-Enabling it, and managing the ACL entries can only be done using Aiven Client.
-Console support will be added later.
+  Enabling Karapace schema registry authentication management, and managing the ACL entries, is done using the :doc:`Aiven CLI </docs/tools/cli/service/schema-registry-acl>` (requires version 2.16 or later).

-Note the user `Aiven Console <https://console.aiven.io/>`_, Aiven Client and Aiven REST API use when working with Schema Registry is a special superuser with write access to everything in Schema Registry.
-This means e.g. that in `Aiven Console <https://console.aiven.io/>`_, all schemas can be seen, all schemas can be modified etc in the Schemas tab of a Kafka service.
+Note the user that manages the ACLs is a special superuser with write access to everything in the schema registry.
+This means that in `Aiven Console <https://console.aiven.io/>`_, all schemas can be seen, all schemas can be modified etc in the Schemas tab of a Kafka service.
 This user and the ACL entries for it are not visible in Console, but Aiven platform adds them automatically.

+Read more: :doc:`/docs/products/kafka/howto/manage-schema-registry-authorization`.